 At Triad we believe in being open and up front with our customers and potential customers, so we have developed our Privacy Promise, a quick and simple summary explaining how we manage, share and look after your information.

 Our Privacy Promise

-We promise that we will tell you how we use your data and we’ll make sure we collect and store your data securely.
+We promise that we will tell you how we use your data, and we’ll make sure that any data we collect and store, will be stored securely.

 Safety is our number one priority

 We may have to collect and keep some data about you, for example your name, phone number and email address.
 We may also have to share your data with our trusted partners, in order to provide you with services.

 We promise to collect, process, store and share your data safely and securely.
 We’ll also make sure that any other businesses we work with take the same amount of care.

 You are in control